 Today we’ll try one of the most popular versions of the “Count ruins” – meringues with butter and condensed milk cream, nuts and chocolate glaze.

-I must say right away, this cake is for those who love sweets with sweets.
+I must say right away, meringue cake is for those who love sweets with sweets.
 But the game of textures is OMG!
 This is what I would cook it many more times for.

 Meringue crunches on the outside, and inside it is viscous, like nougat, a cream with a taste from childhood tightly holds baked meringues together and prevents them from getting wet.
 And glaze, glaze …